Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 Great Market Hall

 Visit the Great Market Hall, Budapest’s largest and oldest indoor market.
-Browse the stalls for fresh produce, local delicacies, and souvenirs.
-It’s a foodie’s paradise.
-Historical fact: The Great Market Hall was designed by Samu Pecz and opened in 1897, featuring a beautiful neo-Gothic design.
+Browse the stalls for fresh produce, local delicacies and souvenirs.
+It’s a foodie’s heaven.
+Historical fact: The Great Market Hall was designed by Samu Pecz and opened in 1897, featuring a beautiful neo-Gothic design.The market’s architecture with its iron framework and colourful roof tiles is a sight to see.
+The ground floor has fresh produce, meats and baked goods, while the upper floor has souvenir shops and food stalls serving traditional Hungarian dishes like lángos (fried dough) and goulash.

-Do Your Last Shopping and Stroll Around
+Do Some Last Shopping and Strolling

 Ruin Bars Route